 All day long

-Finally, it’s important to start cleaning Baby’s teeth as soon as she has them.
+Finally, it’s important to start cleaning Baby’s teeth as soon as he has them.
 New guidelines from both the American Dental Association and the American Academy of Pediatric Dentistry recommend starting babies on fluoride toothpaste as soon as their new teeth start to erupt, but the amount of toothpaste shouldn’t exceed more than a smear the size of a grain of rice.
-Excess toothpaste can be wiped out of Baby’s mouth when she is too young to spit on her own, but the ADA says that rinsing can take away from the benefits of fluoride.
+Excess toothpaste can be wiped out of Baby’s mouth when he is too young to spit on his own, but the ADA says that rinsing can take away from the benefits of fluoride.
 On the other hand though, more than the recommended rice-grain-sized smear of toothpaste could put Baby’s new teeth at risk of a chalky white discoloration.
 The ADA suggests brushing babies’ teeth twice a day.
-Continue to clean her gums the way you have been, until more teeth come in.
+Continue to clean his gums the way you have been, until more teeth come in.

-With a few precautions, there’s no reason for baby bottle mouth to be any part of your or Baby’s lives, so as those new teeth come in, try not to worry too much, and just enjoy her brand-new smile.
+With a few precautions, there’s no reason for baby bottle mouth to be any part of your or Baby’s lives, so as those new teeth come in, try not to worry too much, and just enjoy his brand-new smile.